-C: Declaring “I bet the pot” is not a valid bet in no-limit but it does bind the player to making a valid bet (at least a minimum bet), and may be subject to penalty.
-If the player is facing a bet he must make a valid raise.
+C: Declaring “I bet the pot” is not a valid bet in no-limit but it does bind the player to making a valid bet (at least a minimum bet) and may be subject to penalty.
+Players facing a bet must make a valid raise.

 Dealers will call string bets and raises.

 Players use unofficial betting terms and gestures at their own risk.
 These may be interpreted to mean other than what the player intended.
-Also, if a declared bet can reasonably have multiple meanings, it will be ruled the lesser value.
-Ex: NLHE 200-400 blinds, player declares “I bet five.”
-If it is unclear whether “five” means 500 or 5,000, the bet is 500.
-See Rules 2, 3 & 42.
-See Illustration Addendum.
+Also, if a declared bet can legally have multiple meanings, it will be ruled the highest reasonable amount that is less than or equal to the pot size* before the bet.
+Ex: NLHE 200-400, the pot totals less than 5000, player declares “I bet five.”
+With no other clarifying information, the bet is 500; if the pot totals 5000 or more, the bet is 5000. *The pot is the total of all prior bets including any bets in front of a player not yet pulled in.
+See Rules 2, 3, 40 and 42.

-Anytime before the end of the final betting round, folding in turn if there’s no bet to you (ex: facing a check or first to act post-flop) or folding out of turn are binding folds subject to penalty.
+Any time before the end of the final betting round, folding in turn if there’s no bet to you (ex: facing a check or first to act post-flop) or folding out of turn are binding folds subject to penalty.
+See also 15-B.

-Players are entitled to a reasonable estimation of opponents’ chip stacks (Rule 24).
-A player may only request a more precise count if the action is on him and he faces an all-in bet.
+Players, dealers, and the floor are entitled to a reasonable estimation of opponents’ chip stacks (Rule 25).
+A player may request a more precise count only if facing an all-in bet and it is his or her turn to act.
 The all-in player is not required to count; on request the dealer or floor will count it.
-Accepted action applies (See Rule 49).
-The visible and countable chipstack rule (Rule 24) greatly helps accuracy in counting.
+Accepted action applies (Rule 49).
+Visible and countable chip stacks (Rule 25) greatly improve counting accuracy.

 Betting should not be used to obtain change.
 Pushing out more than the intended bet can confuse everyone at the table.
 All chips pushed out silently are at risk of being counted in the bet.
-Example: The opening bet is 325 to A and he silently puts out 525 (one 500 and one 25), expecting 200 change.
-This is a raise to 650 under the multiple chip rule (Rule 46).
+Ex: the opening bet is 325 to player A who silently puts out 525 (one 500 and one 25), expecting 200 change.
+This is a raise to 650 under the multiple chip rule (Rule 45).

-If A bets all-in and a hidden chip is found behind after a player has called, the TD will determine if the chip behind is part of accepted action (Rule 49).
-If not part of the action, A will not be paid off for the chip(s) if he wins.
-If A loses he is not saved by the chip(s) and the TD may award the chip(s) to the winning caller.
+If A bets all-in and a hidden chip is found behind after a player calls, the TD will determine if the chip behind is part of accepted action (Rule 49).
+If not part of the action, A is not paid off for the chip(s) if he or she wins.
+If A loses, he or she is not saved by the chip(s) and the TD may award the chip(s) to the winning caller.

 Players may not hold or transport chips in a way that takes them out of view.
 A player who does so will forfeit the chips and may be disqualified.
 The forfeited chips will be taken out of play.
 The TDA recommends the house provide racks or bags to transport chips when needed.

-Lost and found chips will be taken out of play and returned to tournament inventory.
+Lost and found chips for which ownership cannot be determined will be taken out of play and returned to tournament inventory.

-A player must protect his hand at all times, including at showdown while waiting for the hand to be read.
+A: Players must protect their hands at all times, including at showdown while waiting for hands to be read.
 If the dealer kills a hand by mistake or if in TDs judgement a hand is fouled and cannot be identified to 100% certainty, the player has no redress and is not entitled to a refund of called bets.
-If the player initiated a bet or raise and hasn’t been called, the uncalled amount will be returned to him.
-If a hand is fouled but can be identified, it remains in play despite cards exposed in the process.
+If the player initiated a bet or raise and hasn’t been called, the uncalled amount will be returned.

 In stud poker, if a player picks up the upcards while facing action, the hand is dead.
 Proper mucking in stud is turning down all up cards and pushing them all forward face down.